I wrote this about the pandemic, cancer and what’s happened to time. Audio below, transcript below that.

 While positive models exist in other jurisdictions (supported decision-making, the money-follows-the-person model, independent supported living, school inclusion) somehow Ontario’s system isn’t yet being reformed in any meaningful way.
 This episode is very connected to what’s happening here—and also part a much longer, on-going discussion within disability rights and autistic self-advocacy towards addressing bias within our own organizations.
 We have a lot of work ahead of us.

 All the Weight of Our Dreams explores intersectional oppression and realities for autistics of Colour, and it is a must-read, in a world that is too often white-washed and centred on an imagined norm (neurotypicality).
 Ordering info below:

-“The best practitioners are humble when they meet a new person.
-A poor practitioner is someone who thinks they know it all and can just apply a model and intervention and…tick a box,” says Dr. Damian Milton.
-In this broad-ranging interview, we discuss the theory of the “double empathy problem”; hyperfocus/flow state; autistic parenting; the medical versus social model of disability; the subjectivity of outcome measures; and the diverse ways in which autism itself is framed and defined.
+In this broad-ranging interview, Dr. Milton & I discuss the theory of the “double empathy problem”; hyperfocus/flow state; autistic parenting; the medical versus social model of disability; the subjectivity of outcome measures; and the diverse ways in which autism itself is framed and defined.

-Listen to the interview at the audio link below.
-Links to iTunes and Stitcher at the end.
-Transcripts to be published here soon, too!
+Listen to the interview at the audio link below or find the transcript below that!
+Links to iTunes and Stitcher at the end of this post.

 Dr. Damian Milton is a sociologist and lecturer at the University of Kent, on Intellectual and Developmental Disabilities through the Tizard Centre.
 He is also a consultant for the National Autistic Society in the UK, a Director at the National Autism Task Force, Chair of the Participatory Autism Research Collective (PARC Network) and involved in many other research and practice related projects.
 His most recent book is A Mismatch of Salience: Explorations in Autism Theory and Practice.
 His scholarship is central to a paradigm shift to understandings of autism in the field.